-Feeling a little adrift?
-Here are some great ideas to help keep you and your family afloat, amused and connected to books and reading.
+Here are some great ideas and resources to help keep you and your family amused and connected to books and reading.

 GRAB A TOOLKIT

 The Reading Agency is a UK charity who want everyone to read their way to a better life.
-They’ve just produced an excellent ‘Covid-19 Toolkit’ which is chock-full of ideas and useful links.
-Several are featured below.
-Whilst the toolkit has no hand gel or test kit, like a trusty Swiss army knife it has everything else and folds neatly into your pocket.
+They have an excellent ‘Covid-19 Toolkit’ which is chock-full of ideas and useful links.
+Some are featured below.
+The toolkit has no hand gel or Covid test kit, but like a trusty Swiss army knife it has everything else and folds neatly into your pocket.

 JOIN A READING GROUP

 Reading Groups for Everyone is the UK’s largest reading group network.
-Whether you’re already in a reading group, want to join one or start a new one this is the place to go.
-Open a free account here and join online groups to suit your personal preferences.
+Whether you’re already in a reading group, want to join one or would like to start a new one this is the place to go.
+Open a free account and join online groups to suit your personal preferences.

 READ IN COMPANY

 Reading Friends – Stay Connected brought to you by the Reading Agency is a great place to find reading lists and ideas, things to do and ways of easing feelings of isolation.
-Find it here.
+Books and reading can keep you company through life’s triumphs and trials.

-‘100 Novels That Shaped Our World’ is a 2019 article by the BBC and is a well of inspiration and ideas.
-If you want to broaden your reading but don’t know where to start you could take a modestly deep breath and jump in here.
+100 Novels That Shaped Our World is a 2019 article by the BBC and a well of inspiration and ideas.
+If you want to broaden your reading but don’t know where to start you could do worse than take a modestly deep breath, hold your nose and jump right in!

 DISCOVER EXCITING NEW AUTHORS AND READS